ansible/harbormaster/docs/rst/container_yml/reference.rst

 secrets
 .......

-Supported by the ``deploy`` and ``run`` commands.
+Supported by the ``deploy`` command.
 The secrets directive can be used to associate a secret with a container, mounting it as a volume.
 Use the top-level :ref:`secrets directive <secrets_top>` to define a secret.
 To set cloud specific options, view :ref:`k8s_openshift_options`.

 .. _volumes_from: